 Recent studies indicated that ECG and EGCG present high effectiveness of free radical scavenging compared to other standard antioxidants, such as tocopherol, ascorbic acid, and Trolox because of the highest amount of hydroxy in the gallate group.
 Because of these most useful actions, tea catechins are applied to pharmaceutical, medical, and cosmetic products.

 Wrinkles are a part of getting older.
 It can make our physical age older than others.
-Nowadays most of the people like to remove wrinkles from their body.
+Nowadays most people like to remove wrinkles from their bodies.
 Catechins in tea can easily reduce wrinkle production.
 When our skin begins to thin, collagen production in our body declines.
 We can lose moisture and elasticity.
 It makes us more prone to sagging and fine lines when we grow older.

 Free radicals are very harmful to human health when it comes to our skin.
 Free radicals are one of the major culprits when it creates wrinkles and skin aging.
 These are linked to the development of other chronic diseases and cancer.

-Many dietary and environmental factors and certain regular activities can expand the presence of destructive free radicals in our body.
+Many dietary and environmental factors and certain regular activities can expand the presence of destructive free radicals in our bodies.
 It includes exposure to environmental pollutants and sunlight like cigarette smoke, glycation, exhaust fumes, strenuous exercise, and elevated blood glucose levels from eating many sweet foods.

 Free radicals can play a vital role in driving our skin aging when it breaks down collagen, which can decrease the elasticity and suppleness of the skin, along with destructing DNA, and promote inflammation in the skin.
 It can trigger inflammatory skin conditions such as eczema.
 It is a good decision to drink green tea regularly that is a great way to maintain our beautiful healthy skin and prevent any symptoms signs of aging.
 We know that green tea is rich in Polyphenols which are known as epigallocatechin-3-gallate and catechins.
-These are powerful antioxidants can easily reduce our premature skin aging.
-It has a great ability to provide a protection against various types of cancers.
-EGCG can slow down collagen breakdown in our body.
+These powerful antioxidants can easily reduce premature skin aging.
+It has a great ability to provide protection against various types of cancers.
+EGCG can slow down collagen breakdown in our bodies.
 It can also help to regenerate our aging skin cells.